-Publicly funded influenza vaccine is provided for individuals who are at high risk for influenza related complications through Public Health Offices, Victorian Order of Nurses, some pharmacies, family physicians, and other health care providers.
+Publicly funded influenza vaccine is provided for all New Brunswick residents.
+For the 2020-2021 influenza season, the Department of Health will be offering a Universal Seasonal Influenza Program through Public Health Offices, pharmacies, family physicians, midwives and other health care providers.

-Publicly funded influenza immunization in New Brunswick is available from health care providers, Public Health Offices (children six to 59 months), Victorian Order of Nurses and some pharmacies.
+Publicly funded influenza immunization in New Brunswick is available from health care providers, Public Health Offices (children six to 59 months), pharmacies, and long-term care facilities (licensed nursing homes and adult residential facilities).
 Influenza vaccine is usually given during the fall and can take up to two weeks before the vaccine provides protection against influenza.

-For more information regarding publicly funded influenza vaccines, please consult with your health care provider or contact your local Public Health Office, the Victorian Order of Nurses or your local pharmacy.
+For more information regarding publicly funded influenza vaccines, please consult with your health care provider or contact your local Public Health Office, or your local pharmacy.